thehelmetedheinsight/Alaska-Deluxe-Generator/README.md

-Alaska-Deluxe-Generator
+#Alaska-Deluxe-Generator

-Until I get the hang of Markdown, this is going to look a little messy.
+##A Self-Contained Laboratory Grade Colloidal Silver Generator - For Alaska *and beyond*.

-A Self-Contained Laboratory Grade Colloidal Silver Generator - For Alaska and beyond
+Until I master the art of Markdown, this will look simple.

 ###Some cool features we have already: (Not in order of priority)
 - Designed to take any input up to 25v maximum input or thereabouts - safe for almost any standard DC input range